Vassals of the Kingdom of Jerusalem: Lordship of Caymont

 Caymont was created in 1192 after the Third Crusade for Balian of Ibelin, who had lost his other territories to Saladin.
 It eventually passed into the royal domain.

 Lordship of Dera

 Little is known about Dera, except that it was created in 1118, during the reign of Baldwin II of Jerusalem.

 Lordship of Hebron

 Hebron, known to the Crusaders as "Castellion Saint Abraham", was one of the earliest seigneuries created.
 Hebron had been under royal control at various times before 1149.
 It had its own sub-vassal, the Lordship of Beth Gibelin, created by Fulk in 1149.
 Soon afterwards Hebron became a royal domain and Beth Gibelin passed to the Knights Hospitaller.
+The lords of Hebron were: